20 Meals you can make from Leftover Sausage

 This is not healthy by any stretch of the imagination, but if money is really tight, cook some 2-minute noodles with corn, peas or other frozen vegetables and add diced sausages.

 Similar to risotto, paella is a rice-based dish which is simple but full of flavour.
-Use cooked sausages as the meat.
+Use cooked sausages as the meat in any recipe you like for paella.

 Thinly slice the sausages then layer lasagne sheets, sausages, vegetables such as zucchini, capsicum, carrot, pumpkin or whatever else you like.
 Cover with a pasta sauce, then lasagne sheets, white sauce, more sausages and vegetables, then pasta sauce etc. Keep going until you have used everything then bake until cooked through and golden brown.